 While very similar to removing the upper cabinets, tearing out the lower ones requires a bit more effort and know-how, mostly because of the sink, dishwasher and countertops.
-However, don’t worry — even with all of these extra obstructions, removing lower kitchen cabinets is still a simple DIY task to undertake.
+Don’t worry — even with all of these extra obstructions, removing lower kitchen cabinets is still a pretty simple DIY task.

 Grab your wrench and utility knife and get started.
-In case you skipped the prep section, consider this a reminder to shut off your utilities to the work area.
+In case you skipped the prep section, don't forget to shut off your utilities to the work area.
 Then, unhook all the pipes that lead to the sink.
 After that, use your utility knife to slice through any caulk attaching the sink to the cabinet or countertop.
-Then, unscrew the sink and lift it out.
+Finally, unscrew the sink and lift it out.
 Be sure to place it outside of your work zone.

-More than likely, your countertops will be attached to the cabinets with screws and caulk.
+Your countertops will probably be attached to the cabinets with screws and caulk.
 Double-check this by looking at the bottom of the countertops.
 If that’s the case, simply unscrew the countertop and use a utility knife to cut the countertops away from the caulk.
 Then, simply lift it off the cabinets and move it out of the way.
 For more in-depth tips, check out our step-by-step countertop removal guide.

-This step is not needed for all kitchen cabinets, but can often come into play if a sink and dishwasher are not located next to each other.
-In these instances, the water pipes need to travel through a side cabinet wall to get to their destination.
+This step is not needed for all kitchen cabinets, but might be necessary if a sink and dishwasher are not located next to each other.
+If so, the water pipes need to travel through a side cabinet wall to get to their destination.

-Detaching the pipes can happen in two ways depending on the type of cabinets you have.
+You can detach the pipes in two ways depending on the type of cabinets you have.
 If your cabinets have no back panel, use your jigsaw to cut the side panel so that there is no wood between the pipe and the wall, which will allow you to slide the cabinet out around the pipe.
 If the cabinets have a back, you’ll need to use your wrench to detach the pipes and remove them.

 All that’s left to do is remove the cabinets.
 Unscrew them from their neighboring cabinets and then detach them from the wall before pulling them out.
 For more in-depth directions, follow the instructions to remove upper cabinets.

 Your cabinets are gone, but what’s next?
 Will you replace them with a modern, sleek look or was this just a step in a larger kitchen renovation?
-Whatever the next step, removing your cabinets was a big undertaking and a step toward your dream kitchen that you should be proud of.
+Whatever's next, removing your cabinets was a big undertaking and helped push you toward your dream kitchen.